fbpx Skip to Content

 A lukewarm Christian is someone who claims to be a follower of Jesus but lives as though they are sufficient in themselves and don’t need Him.
 They might attend church, but they’re content in their own ways and rarely apply what they learn.

-They might attend a worship service, but they treat it like a concert only engaging if the music fits their preference; treating it more like a concert.
+They might attend a worship service, but they treat it like a concert only engaging if the music fits their preference.
 They might do charitable deeds but only after weighing how it will benefit them.
+Their motives are impure and their hearts are far from God.

 A Christian in a healthy relationship with the Lord will do these things because of their commitment and love for God.
-A lukewarm Christian dismisses their need for God and disconnects from the concept of a relationship with Him because they believe they are sufficient in and of themselves.
+A lukewarm Christian dismisses their need for God and their relationship with Him because they believe they are sufficient in and of themselves.

 We see this type of behavior described in Revelation chapter 3.